cypress-io/cypress/DEPLOY.md

     - Publish GitHub release to [cypress-io/cypress/releases](https://github.com/cypress-io/cypress/releases) using package `set-releases` (see its README for details).
     - Add a comment to each GH issue that has been resolved with the new published version using package `issues-in-release` (see its README for details)
 16. Publish a new docker image in [`cypress-docker-images`](https://github.com/cypress-io/cypress-docker-images) under `included` for the new cypress version.
+17. Decide on the next version that we will work on.
+For example, if we have just released `3.7.0` we probably will work on `3.7.1` next.
+Set it on [CI machines](#set-next-version-on-cis).

 Take a break, you deserve it! :sunglasses: